-Before my first baby was born, when I still had not decided on a name or the type of diapers I was going to use, there was something I was clear about: that girl was going to be bilingual.
+Before my first baby was born, before I’d even decided on a name or figured out which diapers to use, there was one thing I knew for sure: that little girl was going to be bilingual.

-I became bilingual during my late elementary school years after my monolingual parents enroll me in a dual language school.
-My personal journey to bilingualism was different from the one I wanted to give to my daughter.
+I became bilingual in my late elementary years, after my monolingual parents enrolled me in a dual-language school.
+My own journey to bilingualism was unique, and it was different from the experience I wanted for my daughter.

-But the best advise that I received about raising a bilingual child came from my mom (the abuelita to be who only speaks Spanish.)
-She said that if I wanted my child to be bilingual, I needed to be intentional, creative, and start as soon as I hold that baby of mine in my arms.
+Then, the best advice I received came from my mom—my daughter’s abuelita, who only speaks Spanish.
+She told me, “If you want your child to be bilingual, you need to be intentional, creative, and start as soon as you hold that baby in your arms.”

 3 Ways to Raise a Bilingual Baby